Reductions towards a characteristic free proof of the Canonical Element Theorem: The main results

 In view of the above display, $(\fm_A,a_1t/ht,\ldots,a_gt/ht)Q$ is a maximal ideal of $Q$.
 Moreover, we have $\sqrt{\mathbf{z}Q}=(\fm_A,a_1t/ht,\ldots,a_gt/ht)Q$ by display (\ref{EquationRadical}).
 In view of these facts as well as display (\ref{EquationLastCEPropertySeemingly}), we are in the situation of Lemma \ref{DeformationOFCEC}(\ref{itm:CETandSpecialization}).
 Hence $R$ satisfies the CE Property by Lemma \ref{DeformationOFCEC}(\ref{itm:CETandSpecialization}) (Alternatively, one may first conclude from Lemma \ref{DeformationOFCEC}(\ref{itm:CETandSpecialization}) as well as the above display that $A/\fb$ satisfies the CE Property.
 Then, our desired conclusion follows from a second use of Lemma \ref{DeformationOFCEC}(\ref{itm:CETandSpecialization}) this time with respect to the deformation $A/\fb$ of $R=(A/\fb)/(\mathbf{X})$, by replacing $Q$ (respectively, $Q/\mathbf{x}Q$) in the statement of the Lemma \ref{DeformationOFCEC}(\ref{itm:CETandSpecialization}) with $A/\fb$ (respectively, $R$)). \end{proof}

 For the notion of Hochster's modification module, mentioned in the statement of the next corollary, we refer to \cite[8.3 Modications and non degeneracy]{BrunsHerzogCohenMacaulay}.
-It turns out that Hochster's modification module is a big Cohen-Macaulay module precisely when it remains non-zero after tensoring to the residue field; while this non-zero property follows from the existence of any balanced big Cohen-Macaulay module.
-Via the next corollary we show that concluding the big Cohen-Macaulayness of Hochster's modification module from the existence of a maximal Cohen-Macaulay complex, if possible, establishes the Balanced Big Cohen-Macaulay Conjecture by a characteristic free proof in general (see \cite[3.
+It turns out that Hochster's modification module is a big Cohen-Macaulay module precisely when it remains non-zero after tensoring with the residue field; this non-zero property follows from the existence of any balanced big Cohen-Macaulay module.
+Via the next corollary we show that concluding the big Cohen-Macaulayness of Hochster's modification module from the existence of a maximal Cohen-Macaulay complex, if possible, establishes the Balanced Big Cohen-Macaulay Module Conjecture by a characteristic free proof in general (see \cite[4.
 MCM complexes]{IyengarMaSchwedeWalker} for the notion of maximal Cohen-Macaulay complexes).
-Alternatively, one may ask whether existence of a maximal Cohen-Macaulay complex implies existence of a closure operation satisfying the axioms of \cite[Axioms 1.1]{DietzACharacterization}?
+Alternatively, one may ask whether the existence of a maximal Cohen-Macaulay complex implies the existence of a closure operation satisfying the axioms of \cite[Axioms 1.1]{DietzACharacterization}.
+See Remark \ref{RemarkWhyLocalizingBBCMModules}(\ref{itm:WhyHochsterModificationModule}), for more comments on the assumptions in the statement of the next corollary.

-\begin{cor} If the big Cohen-Macaulayness of Hochster's modification module can be deduced from the existence of a maximal Cohen-Macaulay complex by a characteristic free proof, then the (Balanced) Big Cohen-Macaulay Module Conjecture can be settled by a characteristic free proof. \begin{proof} We show that our hypothesis on deducing the big Cohen-Macaulayness of Hochster's modification module from the existence of a maximal Cohen-Macaulay complex implies that the Canonical Element Conjecture holds by a characteristic free proof, which the latter is equivalent to the existence of a maximal Cohen-Macaulay complex for any complete local ring by \cite[Proposition 3.5]{IyengarMaSchwedeWalker} and \cite[Theorem (4.3)]{HochsterCanonical}.
-Then a second use of our hypothesis in conjunction with Remark \ref{RemarkBalancedBCMofCompletion}(\ref{itm:CompletionBigCM}) and \cite[Proposition 3.5]{IyengarMaSchwedeWalker} settles the statement by a characteristic free proof.
+\begin{cor} If the big Cohen-Macaulayness of Hochster's modification module can be deduced from the existence of a maximal Cohen-Macaulay complex by a characteristic free proof, then the (Balanced) Big Cohen-Macaulay Module Conjecture can be settled by a characteristic free proof. \begin{proof} We show that our hypothesis on deducing the big Cohen-Macaulayness of Hochster's modification module from the existence of a maximal Cohen-Macaulay complex implies that the Canonical Element Conjecture holds by a characteristic free proof, while the latter is equivalent to the existence of a maximal Cohen-Macaulay complex for any complete local ring by \cite[Proposition 4.3]{IyengarMaSchwedeWalker} and \cite[Theorem (4.3)]{HochsterCanonical}.
+Then a second use of our hypothesis in conjunction with Remark \ref{RemarkBalancedBCMofCompletion}(\ref{itm:CompletionBigCM}) and \cite[Proposition 4.3]{IyengarMaSchwedeWalker} settles the statement by a characteristic free proof.